-Earlier this year we made a recipe out of Gail Simmon’s new cookbook that included a chicken schnitzel with an Israeli style salad.
-The combination of a cooked protein and salad as your meal is exactly how I like to cook, and this became my inspiration for making our Israeli Salad to accompany this schnitzel.
-When we grew up meals had to be a protein, carb and veggie.
+Earlier this year we made a chicken schnitzel recipe with an Israeli style salad.
+A quick protein and half your plate of vegetables is exactly how I like to eat, and this became my inspiration for the salad included in this recipe.

 - 4 pork schnitzels set aside